fmrtl73/pxdocs/content/reference/CLI/cloud-snaps.md

 **Note:** This command assumes that all your credentials are properly set up.
 If that is not the case, the cloud backups won't show up.
 {{</info>}}

-If you enter the `pxctl cloudsnap list` command followed by the `--help` flag, you'll see the avaiable options:
+If you enter the `pxctl cloudsnap list` command followed by the `--help` flag, you'll see the available options:

 ```text
 pxctl cloudsnap list --help